snofang/omc/README.md

 - [Ansible](https://www.ansible.com/)

 ## Features
-- **Installs & configures OpenVPN on remote machines:** The only thing that is required is a RSA based SSH access with sudo privilege for a hard coded user named `omc`.
-Following on by a button click, It will install OVPN on the target machine and sync back its data on the OMC server.

-- **Manages Accounts:**  It gives full control over accounts; Accounts files(.ovpn access files) created remotely on the target worker machine and get synced back to the OMC server.
-Removing accounts is as simple as marking an account in the server for deactivation and then syncing with the worker machine which can be automatic/manual.

-- **Automatic Accounts Provisioning:** Keeps the number of available accounts on a specific worker server, at a maximum configured number.
-For example, at the moment of an account removal(which can be caused by a end user or from the backend management console), a new job will be queued to delete specified account and also create new one in place to keep the worker up and running with the specified max account numbers.
+##### Effortless Deployment:
+- Installs and configures OpenVPN on remote machines with a single click.
+- Requires only RSA-based SSH access with sudo privileges for a designated user named 'omc.'

+##### Account Management:
+- Full control over accounts, creating .ovpn access files remotely on the target worker machine.
+- Seamless syncing of account files back to the OMC server.
+- Deactivation of accounts with a simple server-side action, offering both automatic and manual options.

+##### Automatic Accounts Provisioning:
+- Maintains a configured maximum number of available accounts on a specific worker server.
+- Automatically queues jobs to delete specified accounts and create new ones to maintain the maximum account numbers.

+##### Point Of Sale (POS) via Telegram:
-- **Point Of Sale:** Via Telegram bot, all accounts on all worker servers grouped by tags and price, are available for sale.
+- Accounts on all worker servers are grouped by tags and price for sale.

-- **Billings:** It has a very simple time based billing system which lets users to have the benefits of *PAY-AS-YOU-GO*.
+- Enables easy and secure transactions through a Telegram bot.

+##### Billing System:
+- Simple time-based billing system for users, following a PAY-AS-YOU-GO model.

+##### Cryptocurrency Payments:
-- **Payments:** Supports two crypto currency payment providers: [OxaPay](https://oxapay.com) and [NOWPayments](https://nowpayments.io).
+- Supports two crypto currency payment providers: [OxaPay](https://oxapay.com) and [NOWPayments](https://nowpayments.io).

 ## Requirements
 You need to have **Elixir v1.14**, **PostgreSQL**, and **Ansible** installed.